GitHub repository with all resources: https://github.com/Microttus/LightCare

 Necessary wires

-9g Servo (If you rather have this for steering)
+9g Servo (If you would rather have this for steering)

 Weight